Updated:

 Bias-Variance Trade-off

-In many cases, it’s desired to trade off a bit larger bias for a much smaller variance for better estimations of the generalisation error.
+In many cases, it’s better to trade a bit more bias for a much smaller variance to tighten generalisation error estimates.
 One way to do so is by adding a regularizer.
-In the case of linear regression, L1 (Lasso) and L2 (Ridge) regularization are two of the most common ones.
-Lasso suppresses weights of small magnitudes to zero, making the feature space sparse, whilst Ridge “condenses” all weights to smaller values.
-Both can restrict the norm of the weights and therefore, mitigate overfitting.
+In linear regression, L1 (Lasso) and L2 (Ridge) regularization are two common options.
+Lasso suppresses small weights to zero, making the feature space sparse, while Ridge shrinks all weights.
+Both restrict the norm of the weights and help mitigate overfitting.

 However, regularization is only one way to strike the balance.
 Another way is to introduce more bias into the equation through the Bayesian lens.
 Specifically, we can impose prior knowledge by adding a prior distribution to constrain the norm of the leant parameters.
 For example, if we know the weights are small and centred, then we can set our prior to be $\vec{w} \sim \mathcal{N}(0, \beta\textbf{I})$.
 Then, by Bayes rule, we have: